Mikaela Brough

 Research Area

-My work explores how members of environmental social movements navigate their information security in politically sensitive contexts.
+My work explores how members of environmental social movements navigate their information security.
 To do this, I take a multi-sited, engaged ethnographic approach in both the Southern Philippines (PH) and the United Kingdom (UK).
 This approach involves formal and informal interviews, embedded observation through extended fieldwork, and generally working with participants in ways that they feel benefit them.

 Current Work